 The Artistic Discovery Contest is open to all high school students in our District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

-Our office is accepting submissions during the month of April.
-The final day to submit your work is April 22nd.
+Our office is accepting submissions now.
+The final day to submit your work is May 22nd.
 For more information, you can call our office at (202) 225-5476.

 Art Competition Rules

 Each student may submit one piece of artwork.
 There are no limits to the number submitted by each school.
 Artwork entered in the contest may be up to 28 inches by 28 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

 - Prints - including lithographs, silkscreen, and block prints